akkartik/lines.love/Manual_tests.md

   Several bugs have arisen due to destructive interference between the two for some key chord.
 I wish I could guarantee that the two sets are disjoint.
 But perhaps I'm not thinking about this right.

+* Like any high-level language, it's easy to accidentally alias two non-scalar variables.
+I wish there was a way to require copy when assigning.